 Another factor that differentiates Apple from its competitors is its well-known Apple Ecosystem.
 The company has built a closed product ecosystem through complete control over the hardware specifications and requirements for software applications.

 Of course, while the aforesaid product strategy would not work with other firms, Apple has taken advantage of its ecosystem by developing products that complement one another.
-It makes sense for a consumer to own multiple Apple products.
+It makes sense for most consumers to own multiple Apple products.

 5. Retroactive-Proactive Approach